 David Finkel

-David Finkel is an American journalist and author known for his work as a staff writer at The Washington Post and for his non-fiction books.
-He has received numerous journalism awards, including a Pulitzer Prize for Explanatory Reporting.
-Finkel is particularly recognized for his book 'The Good Soldiers,' which chronicles the experiences of a U.S. infantry battalion during the Iraq War, and 'Thank You for Your Service,' which focuses on the challenges faced by American soldiers and their families in the aftermath of war.
+David Finkel is an American journalist and author, known for his work as a staff writer for The Washington Post and his books 'The Good Soldiers' and 'Thank You for Your Service,' which provide an in-depth look at the experiences of American soldiers in Iraq and their lives after returning home.

 This list of books are ONLY the books that have been ranked on the lists that are aggregated on this site.
 This is not a comprehensive list of all books by this author.